Gharib110/Bitcoin/README.md

 In order to support multiple private keys for one transaction, we need to use the op code with name OP_CHECKMULTISIG, its hex value is 0xae.
-This is a quit complicated opeation; it needs many elements on the stack to operate, the following binary data is a contract with two public keys:
+This is a quit-complicated operation; it needs many elements on the stack to operate, the following binary data is a contract with two public keys:

 ```g